Fife (instrument): McDonagh

 Around this time, Roy Seaman had been deeply involved in the making of piccolos under his name, the body style of which resembled the McDonagh Model fife.
-Roy decided to retire from actively manufacturing fifes and sold the operation of making McDonagh fifes to an apprentice, Larry Trout.
+Roy retired from actively manufacturing fifes and sold the operation of making McDonagh fifes to an apprentice, Larry Trout.
 Operating on his own, Trout soon chose to mark the fife with his own fish symbol, which replaced the script mark of Roy Seaman's name.
 In time, the quality of the instrument eventually suffered and other models of fifes began to emerge in the United States.

 McDonagh was involved with fife and drum activities for many years.
-That began to change by 1988 when John began to meet with some former fifing colleagues and newer players.
+That began to change by 1988 when McDonagh began to meet with some former fifing colleagues and newer players.
 John also renewed his collaborative friendship with Roy Seaman, who was now living in Arizona.

-In 1997, John McDonagh, along with a newly formed fife study group, decided that the time had come to make changes to the original 1962 ten-hole fife.
+In 1997, John McDonagh, along with a newly formed fife study group, made changes to the original 1962 ten-hole fife.
 A new manufacturer, Wilson Woods, with oversight from Roy Seaman once again, produced the new fife, designated the Regimental Model.
 Along with this new fife, a number of fingering changes were suggested to take full advantage of the improved design.
 For a number of years, both Larry Trout and Wilson Woods made McDonagh fifes jointly – Trout the fish-marked familiar McDonagh Model and Wilson the Regimental Model.
 Eventually, both men discontinued making fifes as of 2003.

-Most recently, The Cooperman Company, founded by Patrick H Cooperman, took over the manufacture of McDonagh fifes.
+Most recently, The Cooperman Company, founded by Patrick H. Cooperman, took over the manufacture of McDonagh fifes.
 Cooperman had ventured himself into the concert-fifemaking world in about 1985 with his own version of a two-piece fife, as well as an acoustically correct one-piece version, through the assistance of a few key players.
 Though the fifes played and sold well, they had not reached the popularity of the McDonagh.

 Healy

 The early 1990s saw the emergence of the Healy Flute Company as a major player in the manufacture of fifes.
 Founder Skip Healy is a champion fife player and well known Irish flute player from Rhode Island.
 His fifes are two-piece, six or ten hole instruments with a Boehm style bore (cylindrical foot and truncated parabolic head) and large tone holes.
 Custom "Swiss Cheese" models feature even larger tone holes, to produce a stronger and more mellow tone when played in the lowest octave.
-Tuning is even further refined than on the McDonagh.
+Tuning is further refined than on the McDonagh.
 Healy fifes also offer more dynamic control than the McDonagh models.